ply-ct/ply/docs/topics/requests.md

 ```

 ## GraphQL
-In request YAML, `body` elements may contain text content.
+In request YAML, `body` elements may contain any text content.
 For REST APIs like ply-movies, this is typically JSON.
 But GraphQL syntax is also supported, as in the following example which queries the [GitHub GraphQL API](https://docs.github.com/en/graphql)
 for ply-demo repository topics:
 ```yaml